dockur/windows/readme.md

     KEYBOARD: "en-US"
   ```

+> [!NOTE]
-  Please note that changing these values will have no effect after the installation already has been performed.
-In that case you can use the Control Panel inside Windows for these settings.
+>  Changing these values will have no effect after the installation already has been performed.
+Use the control panel inside Windows in that case.

-* ### How do I change the storage location?
+### How do I change the storage location?

   To change the storage location, include the following bind mount in your compose file: